JuliaMixedModels/EmbraceUncertainty/contents/multiple.md

 By itself, the designation "crossed" just means that the factors are not nested.
 If we wish to be more specific, we could describe these factors as being *completely crossed*, which means that we have at least one observation for each combination of a level of `plate` and a level of `sample`.
-We can see this in @fig:penicillindot and, because there are moderate numbers of levels in these factors, we can check it in a cross-tabulation
+We can see this in @fig:penicillindot.
+Alternatively, because there are moderate numbers of levels in these factors, we could also check by a cross-tabulation of these factors.

 Like the `dyestuff` data, the factors in the `penicillin` data are balanced.
 That is, there are exactly the same number of observations on each plate and for each sample and, furthermore, there is the same number of observations on each combination of levels.